 By Navigating to the “share button” within the project users will be taken to a new window where they will see a search bar at the top of the page.
-Here users can type the email address of team members, set their access level that is dependent on their role and select “invite”.
+Here users can type the email address of team members, set their access level that is dependent on their role, and select “invite”.
 Other users who are invited to a Revizto project will receive an email to download, install, and navigate to the new project.

 2. Invite from the Revizto Workspace (project user directory)

-By logging into revizto.com from any desktop or tablet, users can access the Revizto Workspace and add team members, plus set access level within the project user directory.
+By logging into revizto.com from any desktop or tablet, users can access the Revizto Workspace and add team members, plus set access levels within the project user directory.
 The project user directory also contains additional features to further modify user profiles such as:

-Tip: By incorporating additional user information at the beginning of a project, these additional properties can be used to generate higher quality reports and project dashboards for status updates.
+Tip: By incorporating additional user information at the beginning of a project, these additional properties can be used to generate higher-quality reports and project dashboards for status updates.

-Note: If other project team members are not receiving a sent invite, please see the Revizto Network Requirements.
+Note: If other project team members are not receiving a sent invite, please see the Revizto network requirements.

 Each user within a Revizto project has the ability to customize settings that best fit their preferences and hardware requirements.
 We at Revizto have accounted for the different types of roles within a project team and the hardware typically available to them.
 Below is a list of hardware, software, and Revizto specifications to operate Revizto correctly.

-1. Hardware and Software Specifications
+1. Hardware and software specifications